 Water is hard to find in a desert, but not impossible.
 The first thing you need to do is read your landscape, so getting to higher ground will provide you with an advantage.
 Look for trees as the green leaves will stick out like a sore thumb against the dull colors of the desert.
 Look for reflections on the ground, these are likely water holes.

 If you packed a pair of binoculars, then you’ll save both time and energy.
-With binoculars, you can look at these reflections and possibly see if they’re worth the precious energy to check out.
+You can look at these reflections with binoculars and possibly see if they’re worth the precious energy to check out.